LuiseFreese/blog/why-I-blog-or-why-sharing-IS-caring.md

 > Blogging gives me more opportunities to do new things

-* Empathy
+#### Empathy

 Changing perspectives and figuring out how others feel about something not only broaden my horizon but also affect my decision-making process and make me communicate better.
 As a result, empathy makes my content more accessible, more inclusive, and more bias-free.

 > Creating Content makes me even more empathetic and lets me even more understand the real value of a holistic diversity of backgrounds and skills

-* Creativity
+#### Creativity

 This one sounds too apparent.
 When I *create* a new blog post, this is about creativity.
 It is about the act of making *something* out of *nothing*.
-I modify something and produce something unique that represents my knowledge and beliefs and serves my purpose.
+I do not only modify something, but produce something unique that represents my knowledge and beliefs and serves my purpose.
 Some people fight against the fear of the blinking cursor.
 But I managed to turn this uncertainty and my sometimes occurring doubts if my thoughts are worth reading into the freedom to express myself how I want it.
 I enjoy being a content creator and doing this on my terms on conditions.
 I don't have any deadlines (although I set a goal on frequency), no topics to cover, no specific amount of lines to write.
 My blogs are an invitation for others to learn and feel inspired to share what they know.

 > My blogging habits make me feel more confident about my skills